Family Law Attorney in Worcester, MA

 Marcia has served as a professional mediator in divorces and other legal conflicts since 1994.
 As a mediator, she facilitates a fair agreement between parties in conflict.
 The goal of every mediation is a win-win solution for all involved.
-No retainer is required for her mediation services.
+No retainer is required for her mediation services in Worcester, MA.

 Practicing collaborative law to resolve conflicts since 2002, Marcia was the first lawyer in Central Massachusetts to adopt this revolutionary, non-adversarial approach.
 In collaborative practice, each party has separate legal counsel working together as a team to reach a mutually acceptable agreement.

 Marcia has litigated on behalf of clients for more than two decades in both Massachusetts and Connecticut courts.
-She has extensive litigation experience with divorce, child custody, cases involving domestic violence, and other family law matters.
+She has extensive litigation experience with divorce, child custody, cases involving domestic violence, and other family law matters in Worcester and surrounding areas.

 Areas of Practice